tcmills/tyler-mills-repository/Course Work/Spring 2022 - Senior Year/Mobile Software Development/README.txt

-Mobile Software Development was a class I took where I learned how to develop apps for IOS in Swift.
+Mobile Software Development was a class I took where I learned how to develop apps for iOS in Swift.

 I used a Mac and the Xcode application to created these projects.